zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Force Overrides the Swim depth for character on boats.
 Values above the swim depth force the player into a swim animation.
 - Default Value: 15

+## Underwater

-### DEBUG_AutoBallastOffsetMultiplier
+### DEBUG_WaveSizeMultiplier
-- Description: Adds more balast offset
+- Description: Make the big waves applies to DEBUG builds only.
+This is a direct multiplier to height might not work as expected.
+Debug value for fun
 - Default Value: 1

-## Underwater

-### ManualBallast
+### WaterBallastEnabled
 - Description: Similar to flight mechanics but at sea.
 Defaults with Space/Jump to increase height and Sneak/Shift to decrease height uses the same flight comamnds.
 - Default Value: true

+### AboveSurfaceBallastMaxShipSizeAboveWater
+- Description: A fixed value to set for all vehicles.
+Will not be applied if config <EXPERIMENTAL_AboveSurfaceBallastUsesShipMass> is enabled and the ship weight is more than this value.
+Set it to 100% to always allow the full height of the ship above the surface.
+- Default Value: 0

+### EXPERIMENTAL_AboveSurfaceBallastUsesShipMass
+- Description: Ships with high mass to volume will not be able to ballast well above the surface.
+This adds a ship mass to onboard volume calculation.
+The calculation is experimental so it might be inaccurate.
+For now mass to volume includes the length width heigth in a box around the ship.
+It's unrealistic as of 2.4.0 as this includes emptyspace above water.
+Eventually this will be calculated via displacement (empty volume with wall all around it) calculation.
+- Default Value: false

+### UNSAFE_BlockingColliderOffset
+- Description: Sets the relative offset from the float collider.
+Can be negative or positive.
+Recommended is near the float collider.
+Slightly above it.
+Leave this alone unless you know what you are doing.
+- Default Value: 0.2

-### AutoBallast
+### AllowMonsterEntitesUnderwater
-- Description: Force moves the ship's float collider to the lowest section of the boat if that section is going to smash the ground
+- Description: Allows Monster entities onto the ship and underwater.
+This means they can go underwater similar to player.
 - Default Value: true

-### AutoBallastSpeed
+### AllowedEntiesList
-- Description: Adds more balast offset
+- Description: List separated by comma for entities that are allowed on the ship.
+For simplicity consider enabling monsters and tame creatures.
-- Default Value: 0.1
+- Default Value:

 ### AllowTamedEntiesUnderwater
 - Description: Lets tamed animals underwater too.
 Could break or kill them depending on config.
 - Default Value: false

 ### FlipWatermeshMode
 - Description: Flips the water mesh underwater.
 This can cause some jitters.
 Turn it on at your own risk.
 It's improve immersion.
-Recommended to keep off for now while onboard to prevent underwater jitters due to camera colliding rapidly when water flips
-- Default Value: Disabled

-### WaveSizeMultiplier
-- Description: Make the big waves.
-This is a direct multiplier to height
+Recommended to keep off if you dislike seeing a bit of tearing in the water meshes.
+Flipping camera above to below surface should fix things.
-- Default Value: 1
+- Default Value: Everywhere

 ### UnderwaterShipCameraZoom
 - Description: Zoom value to allow for underwater zooming.
 Will allow camera to go underwater at values above 0.
 0 will reset camera back to default.
 - Default Value: 5000

-### AllowedEntiesList
-- Description: List separated by comma for entities that are allowed on the ship
-- Default Value:

-### Use Underwater Fog
+### UnderwaterFogEnabled
 - Description: Adds fog to make underwater appear more realistic.
 This should be disabled if using Vikings do swim as this mod section is not compatible yet.
 - Default Value: true

-### Underwater fog color
+### UnderwaterFogColor
 - Description: Adds fog to make underwater appear more realistic.
 This should be disabled if using Vikings do swim as this mod section is not compatible yet.
-- Default Value: 009199FF
+- Default Value: 1A3B12FF

-### Underwater Fog Intensity
+### UnderwaterFogIntensity
 - Description: Adds fog to make underwater appear more realistic.
 This should be disabled if using Vikings do swim as this mod section is not compatible yet.
-- Default Value: 0.2
+- Default Value: 0.03

 ### UnderwaterAccessMode
 - Description: Allows for walking underwater, anywhere, or onship, or eventually within the water displaced area only.
 Disabled with remove all water logic.
 DEBUG_WaterZoneOnly is not supported yet
-- Default Value: Disabled
+- Default Value: OnboardOnly

 ## Vehicle Physics

-### flightAngularDamping
+### flightDamping_2.4.2
-- Description:
+- Description: Controls how much the water pushes the boat upwards directly.
+This value may affect angular damping too.
+Recommended to keep the original value.
+But tweaking can remove or add additional jitter.
+Higher values likely will add more jitter.
-- Default Value: 5
+- Default Value: 1

-### flightSidewaysDamping
+### flightSidewaysDamping_2.4.2
-- Description:
+- Description: Controls how much the water pushes the boat sideways based on wind direction and velocity.
-- Default Value: 5
+- Default Value: 2

-### flightDamping
+### flightAngularDamping_2.4.2
-- Description:
+- Description: Controls how much the water pushes the boat from a vertical angle based on water and velocity.
+Lower values will cause more rocking and allow better turn rates.
+Higher values will make the vehicle more stable, but less turning angle and possibly less realistic.
+If you get motion-sickness this can allow tweaking sway without disabling it all and also prevent rapid turning.
-- Default Value: 5
+- Default Value: 1

 ### flightSteerForce
-- Description:
+- Description: DEBUG, tweak sailing math.
+Not supported or tested.
+Do not mess with defaults.
+Do not use this unless you know what your doing.
 - Default Value: 1

 ### flightSailForceFactor
-- Description:
+- Description: DEBUG, tweak sailing math.
+Not supported or tested.
+Do not mess with defaults.
+Do not use this unless you know what your doing.
 - Default Value: 0.1

 ### flightDrag
 - Description:
-- Default Value: 1
+- Default Value: 1.2

 ### flightAngularDrag
 - Description:
-- Default Value: 1
+- Default Value: 1.2

-### waterAngularDamping
+### waterSteerForce
 - Description:
 - Default Value: 1

-### waterSidewaysDamping
+### waterDamping_2.4.2
-- Description:
+- Description: Controls how much the water pushes the boat upwards directly.
+This value may affect angular damping too.
+Recommended to keep the original value.
+But tweaking can remove or add additional jitter.
+Higher values likely will add more jitter.
 - Default Value: 1

-### waterSteerForce
+### waterSidewaysDamping_2.4.2
+- Description: Controls how much the water pushes the boat sideways based on wind direction and velocity.
-- Description:
+- Default Value: 2

+### waterAngularDamping_2.4.2
+- Description: Controls how much the water pushes the boat from a vertical angle based on water and velocity.
+Lower values will cause more rocking and allow better turn rates.
+Higher values will make the vehicle more stable, but less turning angle and possibly less realistic.
+If you get motion-sickness this can allow tweaking sway without disabling it all and also prevent rapid turning.
 - Default Value: 1

-### waterDamping
-- Description:
-- Default Value: 5

 ### waterSailForceFactor
-- Description:
+- Description: DEBUG, tweak sailing math.
+Not supported or tested.
+Do not mess with defaults.
+Do not use this unless you know what your doing.
 - Default Value: 0.05

 ### waterDrag